-Emma Purchase’s gorgeous husband Chris, the father to her two children (Stevie 3.5 years old and Tom 19 months), tragically passed away just 10 weeks ago from stage 4 bowel cancer.
+Emma Purchase’s gorgeous husband Chris, the father to her two children (Stevie 3.5 years old and Tom 19 months), tragically passed away at the end of February from stage 4 bowel cancer.

 His death has inspired Emma to take part in and come onboard as a community ambassador for Move your Butt.
 Below she asks you to imagine, just for a minute, what’s its like to lose a loved one to bowel cancer.

 It’s been said to me a lot, ‘I just can’t imagine what you guys are going through’.
 Or now, ‘I just can’t imagine how hard it must be for you…’

 It’s not that you can’t imagine… you don’t want to… who would?
 It’s too painful.